chief15092009/Australia-Federal-Court/Rules of Procedure/Local Administrative Rules of Court.md

 ### Court Policy 2024-03

-The Appellate Division shall hear cases under its jurisdiction in panels of seven, five, or three judges, whichever largest is possible, comprised of the Lord Chief Justice and other judges who shall not have been the trial judge.
+The Appellate Division shall hear cases under its jurisdiction in panels of seven, five, or three judges, whichever largest is possible, comprised of the Chief Justice and other judges who shall not have been the trial judge.
 Once a panel is formed, the panel may vote, by a simple majority, to hear or not hear such a case.
 All decisions reached regarding the case must be agreed upon by at least a majority of panel judges.
 The panel shall be dissolved once all matters have finally been disposed of.

 ### Court Policy 2024-04